runo-hr/Pneumonia-Detection/README.md

 This Dataset has a total of 5856 images - 1583 Normal images, 4273 Pneumonia images.
 The models were trained on two variations of the dataset - Unbalanced and Balanced.
 [Redistribute-images](/Organize_Dataset/organize_data.ipynb) creates the variations.
 We also preprocessed the images as required to pass them to VGG16 and MobileNet models.
-This preproccessing step can be found here [mobilenet](/MobileNet/mobilenet.ipynb) and [vgg16](/VGG16/VGG16.ipynb)
+This preproccessing step can be found in [mobilenet](/MobileNet/mobilenet.ipynb) and [vgg16](/VGG16/VGG16.ipynb)

 #### Deriving the answer
 7. <b>In what way can the data be visualized to get to the answer that is required?</b>

-    When transfer learning, one the main goals is to find the optimum number of layers to retrain so as to get get the most efficient model.
+    A big part of transfer learning is to find the optimum number of layers to retrain so as to get get the most efficient model.

     Evaluation metrics for model efficacy are dependent on the dataset and desired results.
     One of the datasets we used for this exercise has imbalanced classes.
 We needed to compare the performance of a model trained on an imbalanced dataset with that trained on a balanced dataset.